 Step 1.
 Create a new SOAP project by pressing CTRL + N and follow the steps.
 After creating the project, SOAPUI generates the list of interfaces and the corresponding requests.

 Step 2.
-To add the test suite to this project follow these steps:
+To add a test suite to this project, follow these steps:

 - Right-click on the interface name MedicareSupplierSoap